-Capital assets, which include property, plant, and equipment are reported in the applicable governmental or business-type activities column in the government-wide financial statements.
-Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
-Donated capital assets are valued at their estimated fair market value on the date received.
+Capital assets, which include property, plant, and equipment are reported in the government-wide financial statements.
+Capital assets are defined by the Consortium as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
+Donated capital assets are valued at their estimated fair value on the date received.